OneSignal/web-shim-codegen/README.md

 2. Delete the README and replace with the npm package [README file](https://github.com/OneSignal/onesignal-react/blob/main/README.md)
 3. `npm publish .`

+## Cleaning
+You can clean the generated '.js' files by running `yarn clean`

 ---

 # Dev Environment